le0booba/Superior_Tab_Mute/README.md

 2.  **Select a Mode**
     -   Choose your desired muting strategy: **Active Tab**, **First Sound**, **Whitelist**, or **Mute New Tabs** mode using the radio buttons.
-    -   For "First Sound" or "Whitelist" modes, use the tab list to select your audio source.
+    -   For "First Sound" or "Whitelist" modes, click the expand button (▼) to reveal additional options and tab lists.
+    -   Use the tab list to select your audio source.
 You can enable "Show all tabs" for more options.
     -   When using "First Sound" or "Whitelist" modes, check the **"Remember last source"** box to enable automatic source switching.
 The extension will seamlessly switch to previously audible tabs if your current source stops playing or closes.

+3.  **Set Default Behavior**
+    -   Click the star icon (☆) next to any mode or the "Mute All" toggle to set it as your default.
+    -   A filled star (★) indicates the current default setting.
+    -   Default settings are automatically applied when Chrome starts, ensuring consistent behavior across sessions.

-3.  **Use Keyboard Shortcuts**
+4.  **Use Keyboard Shortcuts**
     -   `Alt+Shift+S`: Toggle extension on/off
     -   `Alt+Shift+M`: Toggle mute all tabs
     -   `Alt+Shift+E`: Set current tab as sound source (First Sound mode)